aslamdoctor/rearrange-woocommerce-products/readme.txt

 5. Shortcut link under Categories section to sort by categories

 == ChangeLog ==

+= Version 4.0.1 =
+* delete entries from postmeta table when plugin uninstalled/deleted from admin
+* fixed the issue that was making navigation menus unordered

 = Version 4.0.0 =
 * Fixes made for user roles and permissions checking